kyletaylored/starwars/README.md

   1. The Phantom Menace
   2. Attack of the Clones
   3. Revenge of the Sith
-* Original
-  1. A New Hope
+  4. A New Hope
-  2. Empire Strikes Back
+  5. Empire Strikes Back
-  3. Return of the Jedi
+  6. Return of the Jedi

 ***